stanford-rc/farmshare-docs/docs/software.md

 (tutorial_env) ta5@rice-02:~$
 ```

-This will create a new virtual environment in the tutorial_env (the name inside the parentheses) subdirectory, and configure the current shell to use it as the default python environment.
+This will create a new virtual environment in the tutorial_env subdirectory, and configure the current shell to use it as the default python environment.
+Notice in the example above the prompt changed to `(tutorial_env)`

 Here you can install packages with `pip`: